SvenRosvall/SignalControl/Design.md

 Input:
 * DigitalInput - The object to invert the result for.

+### AndInput
+Returns the "logical and" of two DigitalInput objects

+Input:
+* DigitalInput x 2 - The two objects to combile the result for as "logical and".

 ### DistanceToDigitalInput
 This converts the result of a DistanceInput object to a digital answer.